Paramecium: Historical background

-Paramecium were among the first ciliates to be observed by microscopists, in the late 17th century.
-They were most likely known to the Dutch pioneer of protozoology, Antonie van Leeuwenhoek, and were clearly described by his contemporary Christiaan Huygens in a letter from 1678.
+Paramecium were among the first ciliates to be observed by biologists specializing in microscopy, in the late 17th century.
+The Dutch pioneer of protozoology, Antonie van Leeuwenhoek, was most likely familiar with the Parameciums.
+Parameciums were clearly described by Leeuwenhoek's contemporary Christiaan Huygens in a letter from 1678.
 The earliest known illustration of a Paramecium species was published anonymously in Philosophical Transactions of the Royal Society in 1703.

 In 1718, the French mathematics teacher and microscopist Louis Joblot published a description and illustration of a microscopic poisson (fish), which he discovered in an infusion of oak bark in water.
-Joblot gave this creature the name "Chausson", or "slipper", and the phrase "slipper animalcule" remained in use as a colloquial epithet for Paramecium, throughout the 18th and 19th centuries.
+Joblot gave this creature the name "Chausson", or "slipper"; the phrase "slipper animalcule" remained in use as a colloquial epithet for Paramecium throughout the 18th and 19th centuries.

 The name "Paramecium" – constructed from the Greek παραμήκης (paramēkēs, "oblong") – was coined in 1752 by the English microscopist John Hill, who applied the name generally to "Animalcules which have no visible limbs or tails, and are of an irregularly oblong figure."
 In 1773, O. F. Müller, the first researcher to place the genus within the Linnaean system of taxonomy, adopted the name Paramecium but changed the spelling to Paramæcium.
 In 1783, Johann Hermann changed the spelling once more, to Paramœcium.
 C. G. Ehrenberg, in a major study of the infusoria published in 1838, restored Hill's original spelling for the name, and most researchers have followed his lead.